threecuptea/spark_tutorial_2/README.md

        required to provide recommendation for lots of users.

     9. MovieLensALSColdStartCv (CrossValidator)
        Apply coldStartStrategy = "drop" too.
 However, I use CrossValidator (10 folds, one of 10 set in terms was chosen as validation set and the rest as training set).
 Let CrossValidator to find the best model.
-CrossValidator has one drawback in addition to time consuming: the best params used in the best model is unknown.
-Therefore, I cannot refit the best param with the whole population.
 The rmse on validation set is very good 0.8111.
 However, the rmse on test set is not better off than ALS alone does (0.8623 vs. 0.8567).
 It seems to a little overfitting.
+       Getting the best paramaters from Spark CrossValidator is not straightforward as  Scikit-Learn's GridSearch The best option is to zip getEstimatorParamMaps and avgMetrics of the best CrossValidatorModel to get the top one as the followings:

+           val descArr = (bestModelFromCR.getEstimatorParamMaps zip bestModelFromCR.avgMetrics).sortBy(_._2)
+           val bestParamMap = descArr(0)._1

+       I can refit 'bestParamMap' obtained the above as the followings:

+            val augModelFromCv = als.fit(allDS, bestParamMap)

+       Use als instead of cv when refit the whole populationn with 'bestParamMap' I save the result of the CrossValidatorModel metadata in cv-model/metadata.
+I verify the bestParamMap obtained above with estimatorParamMaps and avgMetrics of saved model.

 #### Notes regrading to Spark integrated with Hadoop
     Cloudera latest CDH 5.14.x only works with Spark 1.6.0.
 Cloudera Distribution of Apache Spark 2 only works with Cloudera Manager and is distributed as two files: a CSD file and a parcel.
 Follow the instruction on